open-formulieren/open-forms/docs/installation/config.rst

   duration are aborted and errors bubble up.
 Specific calls may use an explicitly provided timeout, which is not affected by this setting.

+* ``SESSION_EXPIRE_AT_BROWSER_CLOSE``: You can control whether the session framework uses browser-length sessions vs. persistent sessions.
+If this is set to ``True`` Django will use browser-length cookies that expire as soon as the user closes their browser.
+Use this if you want people to have to log in every time they open a browser.
+  The default is ``False``.

 * ``CURL_CA_BUNDLE``: If this variable is set to an empty string, it disables SSL/TLS certificate verification.
 More information about why can be found on this `stackoverflow post <https://stackoverflow.com/a/48391751/7146757>`_.
 Even calls from